-Stephen King’s dislike of adverbs is well-known, but are writers now ignoring his advice?
+Stephen King and his advice on adverbs is well-known, but are writers now ignoring it?

-While this habit of mine is often about discovering what genres are popular, or how a book hooks a reader in the first chapter, I have noticed in recent times that adverbs are being used far more often.
+While this habit is often about discovering what genres are popular or how a book hooks a reader in the first chapter, I have noticed that adverbs are being used far more often.

-Yesterday, I checked the top five ebooks on Kindle and three of the titles used adverbs with reporting verbs with almost every line of dialogue.
+Yesterday, I checked the top five ebooks on Kindle, and three of the titles used adverbs with reporting verbs in almost every line of dialogue.

 What did Stephen King say about adverbs?

-To remind writers of Stephen King’s advice here is a short extract from his book, On Writing – A Memoir of the Craft, which is to many writers the ultimate guide to good writing.
+To remind writers of his advice, here is a short extract from his book, Stephen King On Writing – A Memoir of the Craft.
+It is, for many writers, still the ultimate guide to good writing.

 I insist that you use the adverb in dialogue attribution only in the rarest and most special of occasions … and not even then, if you can avoid it.
 Just to make sure we all know what we’re talking about, examine these three sentences: